ALUMINUM EXTRUSION BENDING MACHINE

 - Allows for easy curve shape change, which allows rapid change shape of the end product.

 - Ideal for low to medium volumes including prototype and development requirements.

-In stretch bending process, the profile is firmly clamped at both ends.
+In the stretch bending process, the profile is firmly clamped at both ends.
 The machine stretches the profile, then pulls it around a bending mold.
 Due to the constant tension, cross-sectional distortion is kept to a minimum.
 This method is suitable for profiles with high demands on surface quality.
 The cost of a bending mold for this process is relatively high, which makes this process interesting for higher production numbers.

-Stretch Forming is the most accurate, repeatable and fastest of the forming processes.
+Stretch Forming is the most accurate, repeatable, and fastest of the forming processes.
 There are several features to the process:

 - For symmetrical parts left and right-hand forms can be produced in a single forming operation reducing costs.